David Davis 2008 by-election campaign: Timeline

 Davis formally stood down as an MP on 18 June 2008, by accepting the position of Steward and Bailiff of the Three Hundreds of Chiltern, which he immediately renounced in order to be able to stand for the by-election; this is the traditional method of resigning from Parliament, since MPs are not permitted to hold most positions in the gift of the Crown without approval from their constituencies.
 Immediately after the announcement, Labour announced they would not field a candidate.

-On 19 June, comments by Culture Secretary Andy Burnham contrasting Davis's past political record on libertarian issues, with the views of Liberty director Shami Chakrabarti, whom Davis asked for advice prior to his resignation, brought a threat of litigation from Chakrabarti to Burnham pending an apology.
+On 19 June, comments by then-Culture Secretary (and future Prime Minister) Andy Burnham contrasting Davis's past political record on libertarian issues with the views of Liberty director Shami Chakrabarti, whom Davis had asked for advice prior to his resignation, brought a threat of litigation from Chakrabarti to Burnham pending an apology.

 On 20 June, in an appearance on the panel of Question Time, Davis conceded that he was unlikely to be "offered his job (in the shadow cabinet) back" and the likely setback to his political career was a "cost he would have to bear" as a result of his decision to resign.

-On 11 July, Davis was subsequently re-elected to his seat with 72% of the vote.
+On 11 July, Davis was re-elected to his seat with 72% of the vote.
 Davis received 17,113 votes, with the closest challenge coming from the Green Party and English Democrats with 1,758 and 1,714 votes respectively.
-All other candidates lost their deposit due to polling less than 5% of the vote.
+All other candidates lost their deposits due to polling less than 5% of the vote.

 In his acceptance speech after the by-election, Davis stated that "today is not the end of this campaign", pledging to continue campaigning against 42-day detention, ID cards and governmental invasion of privacy.
 Davis returned to Parliament as a backbencher, with no immediate likelihood of a return to the Shadow Cabinet.